-A resident of Paradise Valley, Ariz., Bruce Halle has been a long-time supporter of community activities and various charities.
-He supports the American Heart Association, American Cancer Society, American Liver Foundation, American Red Cross, National Multiple Sclerosis Society, Childhelp USA, Juvenile Diabetes Foundation, and the Muscular Dystrophy Association.
-In his home state, he supports the Arizona Boys and Girls Clubs, Arizona Opera League, the Phoenix and Scottsdale Symphonies, the Crisis Nursery, Arizona Kidney Foundation, Phoenix Children’s Hospital and was the first to pledge charter membership of the Children's Urban Survival Program in Phoenix.
-Now, Bruce Halle can add EMU to this impressive list of grateful organizations.
+When he died January 4th, 2018, Bruce T. Halle left a legacy that touched not only EMU, but nationally the American Heart Association, American Cancer Society, American Liver Foundation, American Red Cross, National Multiple Sclerosis Society, Childhelp USA, Juvenile Diabetes Foundation, the Muscular Dystrophy Association; and more locally in Arizona, his adoptive state, the Arizona Boys and Girls Clubs, Arizona Opera League, the Phoenix and Scottsdale Symphonies, the Crisis Nursery, Arizona Kidney Foundation, Phoenix Children’s Hospital and was the first to pledge charter membership of the Children's Urban Survival Program in Phoenix.

 Halle Library, 955 W. Circle Dr, Ypsilanti MI, USA 48197 Phone:734.487.0020